ifactory-solutions/OS-Angular-components/README.md

-# angular-seed — the seed for AngularJS apps
+# ifactory OP-Angular-Components — Open Source Directives based on the angular seed skeleton

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This project contains a set of directives distributed under the Apache License 2.0 that you can quiclky deploy and use in your own projects.
+Those directives uses the Angular Seed Project where you can quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball), start up our (or your) webserver and you are ready to develop and test your application.
+As the angular seed, the code contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
+Just clone the repo (or download the zip/tarball), start upour (or your) webserver and you are ready to preview all the directives (from the index.html), develop and use them on your own application.

+You can test all the directives straight from the index.html.
 The seed app doesn't do much, just shows how to wire two controllers and views together.
 You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).

 _Note: While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend hosting the project files using a local